 Monimax is a registered veterinary medicine (coccidiostat) for broilers, laying hens and fattening turkeys.
 Active ingredients: monensin sodium and nicarbazin.

-OvoControl is the North American equivalent of R-12.
-The nicarbazin concentration in OvoControl (0.25 g/100 g) is 3 times higher than the nicarbazin concentration in R-12 (0.08 g/100 g).
-OvoControl is used as a contraceptive for pigeons (OvoControl-P) and Canadian geese (OvoControl-G).
+OvoControl® is the North American equivalent of R-12.
+The nicarbazin concentration in OvoControl® (0.50 g/100 g) is 6 times higher than the nicarbazin concentration in R-12 (0.08 g/100 g).
+OvoControl® is used as a contraceptive for pigeons.
 The company behind the brand, Innolytics LLC, published an article on the secondary toxicity of nicarbazin, i.e. its effect on others.
-The University of Nebraska also published a publication on the use of OvoControl as a contraceptive for wild animals, including city pigeons.
+The University of Nebraska also published a publication on the use of OvoControl® as a contraceptive for wild animals, including city pigeons.

 Source: University of Nebraska